AdobeDocs/experience-platform.en/help/profile/home.md

 ### Merge policies

 When bringing data fragments together from multiple sources and combining them in order to see a complete view of each of your individual customers, merge policies are the rules that [!DNL Platform] uses to determine how data will be prioritized and what data will be used to create the customer profile.
 When there is conflicting data from multiple datasets, the merge policy will determine how that data should be treated and which value should be used.
 Using RESTful APIs or the user interface, you can create new merge policies, manage existing policies, and set a default merge policy for your organization.

-For more information on working with merge policies using the [!DNL Real-time Customer Profile] API, please see the [merge policies endpoint guide](api/merge-policies.md).
-To work with merge policies using the [!DNL Experience Platform] UI, refer to the [merge policies user guide](ui/merge-policies.md).
+For more information on working with merge policies using the [!DNL Real-time Customer Profile] API, see the [merge policies endpoint guide](api/merge-policies.md).
+To work with merge policies using the [!DNL Experience Platform] UI, refer to the [merge policies UI guide](ui/merge-policies.md).

 ### Union schemas {#profile-fragments-and-union-schemas}

 One of the key features of [!DNL Real-time Customer Profile] is the ability to unify multi-channel data.
-When [!DNL Real-time Customer Profile] is used to access an entity, it can supply you with a merged view of all profile fragments for that entity across datasets, referred to as the union view and made possible through what is known as a union schema. [!DNL Real-time Customer Profile] data is merged across sources when an entity or profile is accessed by its ID or exported as a segment.
-To learn more about accessing profiles and union views using the [!DNL Real-time Customer Profile] API, visit the [entities endpoint guide](api/entities.md).
+When [!DNL Real-time Customer Profile] is used to access an entity, it can supply you with a merged view of all profile fragments for that entity across datasets, referred to as the "union view" and made possible through what is known as a union schema.

-### Segmentation

-Adobe Experience Platform [!DNL Segmentation Service] produces the audiences needed to power experiences for your individual customers.
-When an audience segment is created, the ID of that segment is added to the list of segment memberships for all qualifying profiles.
-Segment rules are built and applied to [!DNL Real-time Customer Profile] data using RESTful APIs and the Segment Builder user interface.
-To learn more about segmentation, please begin by reading the [Segmentation Service overview](../segmentation/home.md).
+To learn more about union schemas, including how to access union schemas in the UI, visit the [union schema UI guide](ui/union-schema.md).

-### (Alpha) Configure computed attributes
+### (Alpha) Computed attributes

 >[!IMPORTANT]
 >